Oral and written exams (the latter only for attending students).

 Lectures and seminars.

 Academic support: after the lectures or seminars in the classroom, or by email appointment.
-Office hours will take place in the teacher's room at the Department of Law, Viale Mancini, 5.
+Office hours will take place, if possible, in the teacher's room at the Department of Law, Viale Mancini, 5.
+Otherwise via the TEAMS platform.